-Beginning in late January, the PO transforms itself into a dazzling sunshine yellow as the tough mimosa acacia tree with its graceful and fragrant winter blooms sets the land on fire, its fluffy clouds of cheeky golden blossom heralding the end of winter and the gentle début of spring.
+Beginning in late January and continuing through spring, the PO transforms itself into a dazzling sunshine yellow as the tough mimosa acacia tree with its graceful and fragrant winter blooms sets the land on fire, its fluffy clouds of cheeky golden blossom heralding the end of winter and the gentle début of spring.

 The name ‘mimosa’ comes from the Latin ‘mimus’, meaning ‘mime’ or actor.

 Known as ‘wattles’ in Australia, from whence it originated, various mimosa species were introduced to the Côte d’Azur in the 19th century by wealthy English, who used them to brighten up their winter homes out of season!
 It is now cultivated, and the cut flowers are sold throughout France and abroad to brighten your day.

 Delightful, delicate scent – but watch out hay fever sufferers!

 All very pretty – but the mimosa tree is much more than a dumb blonde!

 Traditional Chinese Medicinal practitioners have long revered the bark, leaves and flowers for its health benefits and yet there is little modern research on this tree which was also used by the ancient Mayans for trauma injuries and burns.